 - The instance cannot have any ongoing configuration downgrade renewal process.

-Find the target instance and click Change Configuration in the Action column.
+- Find the target instance and click Change Configuration in the Actions column.

 Set the bandwidth and read and confirm that you agree with the ECS Service Terms .